uptane/uptane-standard/uptane-standard.md

 1. A sufficiently recent copy of required Uptane metadata at the time of manufacture or install.
 See [Uptane Deployment Considerations](#DEPLOY) for more information.
     * Partial verification ECUs MUST have the Root and Targets metadata from the Director repository.
-    * Full verification ECUs MUST have a complete set of metadata (root, targets, snapshot, and timestamp) from both repositories, as well as the repository mapping metadata ({{repo_mapping_meta}}).
+    * Full verification ECUs MUST have a complete set of metadata (Root, Targets, Snapshot, and Timestamp) from both repositories, as well as the repository mapping metadata ({{repo_mapping_meta}}).
 2. The current time, or a secure attestation of a sufficiently recent time.
 3. An **ECU key**.
 This is a private key, unique to the ECU, used to sign ECU version manifests and decrypt images.
 An ECU key MAY be either a symmetric key or an asymmetric key.
 If it is an asymmetric key, there MAY be separate keys for encryption and signing.
 For the purposes of this standard, the set of private keys that an ECU uses is referred to as the ECU key (singular), even if it is actually multiple keys used for different purposes.

-### What the primary does
+### What the Primary does

-A primary downloads, verifies, and distributes the latest time, metadata and images.
+A Primary downloads, verifies, and distributes the latest time, metadata and images.
 To do so, it SHALL perform the following seven steps:

 1. Construct and send vehicle version manifest ({{construct_manifest_primary}})
 1. Download and check current time ({{check_time_primary}})
 1. Download and verify metadata ({{download_meta_primary}})
 1. Download and verify images ({{download_images_primary}})
 1. OPTIONAL: Send latest time to secondaries ({{send_time_primary}})
-1. Send metadata to secondaries ({{send_metadata_primary}})
+1. Send metadata to Secondaries ({{send_metadata_primary}})
-1. Send images to secondaries ({{send_images_primary}})
+1. Send images to Secondaries ({{send_images_primary}})

-Note that the subsequent sections concerning requirements for a primary do not prohibit implementing primary capabilities on an ECU which does not communicate directly with the Uptane repositories.
-This allows for implementations to have multiple ECUs within the vehicle performing functions equivalent to a primary.
+Note that the subsequent sections concerning requirements for a Primary do not prohibit implementing Primary capabilities on an ECU that does not communicate directly with the Uptane repositories.
+This allows for implementations to have multiple ECUs within the vehicle performing functions equivalent to a Primary.
-If multiple such primaries are included within a vehicle, each secondary ECU SHALL have a single primary responsible for providing its updates.
+If multiple such Primaries are included within a vehicle, each Secondary ECU SHALL have a single Primary responsible for providing its updates.

 #### Construct and send vehicle version manifest {#construct_manifest_primary}

-The primary SHALL build a *vehicle version manifest* as described in {{vehicle_version_manifest}}.
+The Primary SHALL build a *vehicle version manifest* as described in {{vehicle_version_manifest}}.

-Once it has the complete manifest built, it MAY send the manifest to the Director repository.
-However, it is not strictly required that the primary send the manifest until step three.
-If permitted by the implementation, a primary MAY send only a diff of the manifest, to save bandwidth.
+Once the complete manifest is built, the Primary MAY send the manifest to the Director repository.
+However, it is not strictly required that the Primary send the manifest until step three.
+If permitted by the implementation, a Primary MAY send only a diff of the manifest to save bandwidth.
 If an implementation permits diffs, the Director SHOULD have a way to request a full manifest.

-Secondaries MAY send their version report at any time so that it is already stored on the primary when it wishes to check for updates.
-Alternatively, the primary MAY request a version report from each secondary at the time of the update check.
+Secondaries MAY send their version report at any time so that it is already stored on the Primary when it wishes to check for updates.
+Alternatively, the Primary MAY request a version report from each Secondary at the time of the update check.

 ##### Vehicle version manifest {#vehicle_version_manifest}